anguyen8/generative-attribution-methods/README.md

 <p align="center"><i>(left-->right) The real image followed by five random intermediate perturbed images and the resultant attribution map for LIME (top) and LIME-G (bottom)</i></p>

 [MP_test.sh](MP_test.sh):
-Generating the attribution map for the class "kuvasz" using MP and MP-G algorithm.
+Generating the attribution map for the class "freight car" using MP and MP-G algorithm.
 * Running `source MP_test.sh` produces this result:

 <p align="center">